ansolantz/pac-man/README.md

 # Pac Man

 ## Description
+This was my firs project at Ironhac, Barcelona.
+The task was to develop a game with Javascript and DOM.
+I chosed to do a Pac Man game since I did some smiler games in the past and I wanted something mor challenging.

+The game is developed on HTML canvas.
+This was my firs time using canvas an I it was a real challenge.
+The hardest part was to check the collisions.
+As Pac Man is trapped, he always have to check every move he makes.
+To detect the different collisions (walls, ghost, candy) I used the getImageData() Method.
+I cuted out a 1px wide array from the canvas in front of Pac Man.
+So it was like he had a plow in front of him for every move.
+There I checked the color code in the array for every move.
+With the candy, I also needed to add a 'standard' collision detection, since I needed the x and y positions to be able to delete them from the array.

+All characters on the game is drawn on the canvas (did not use any images).
+To get the chewing effect on Pac Man I did a complete animation where I draw his mouth opening 1° in every frame of the loop and then closing again.

+The level field i also drawn on the canvas, this is one thing that needs to bee improved (with a loop) since doing it this way was very time consuming.

+## About the game
 A Pac Man game where Pac Man should eat all the candy (dots) placed on the game board, without being hit by a ghost.

 ## MVP(DOM - CANVAS)